jiyounglee-0523/VisAlign/README.md

   --postprocessor_name {abstention_function}  # name of the postprocessor
   --test_dataset_path {test_dataset_path}     # path to open_test_set
   --train_dataset_path {train_dataset_path}   # path to train set, this is needed to calculate distance for distance-based functions
+  --seed {seed}                               # seed used when training, used for locating result filename
 ```
 You can choose the abstention function using `postprocessor_name` argument.
 The choices of abstention functions are `knn`, `mcdropout`, `mds`, `odin`, `msp`, `tapudd`.